camfairchild/camfairchild/README.md

 - MIPS ASM

 However, I am always looking to learn more new and exciting technologies.
-I am currently looking for an internship for Fall/Winter 2021-2022, and I am open to any opportunity to learn!
+I am currently looking for an internship for Summer 2022, and I am open to any opportunity to learn!

 You can reach me at: cameron@fairchild.dev